noah-nuebling/mf-xcloc-editor/README.md

     - For localizable strings inside Interface Builder files, Xcode exports very long comments that are actually old-style plist dictionaries containing mostly redundant or irrelevant information such as "ObjectID", "Class" or "title" (which just repeats the English UI string). `Xcloc Editor.app` filters out all this redundant stuff, so that localizers can focus on the hints that you wrote for them.
 - When you ship `Xcloc Editor.app` next to .xcloc files, it will automatically show the user a picker between those .xcloc files.
 - Supports undo and redo for all edits.
-- Can be controlled and navigated completely via the keyboard.
+- Can be controlled and navigated completely via the keyboard for a fast and convenient workflow.
 - Shift-Return enters a newline, for the ChatGPT users.
 (But Option-Return is also supported)
 - .xcloc file automatically saves on every edit so users don't have to manually save and no data will be lost.
-- Small size – can be shipped in a bundle with your .xcloc files.
+- Small size – can be easily shipped in a folder with your .xcloc files.
 - Window and column resizing is better than in Xcode
 - Text-substitutions can be turned off.
     (E.g. smart-quotes, or "omw" -> "on my way".
 These always auto re-enable in Xcode.)